Petrol pricing is cause for concern, warns watchdog

 The CMA's initial review found that "on the whole the fuel duty cut appears to have been implemented".

-However, it will now conduct an in-depth study of the market.
+However, the competition body will now immediately begin an in-depth study of the market amid record fuel prices.

+While oil prices are elevated due to Russia's assault on Ukraine, Brent crude - the international benchmark - is currently $104 a barrel, far below this year's peak of $128 reached in early March.

+But petrol and diesel prices remain at a record high, fuelling the cost of living which is rising at the sharpest pace for 40 years.